-The set-asides are:
+The Set-Asides are:

-- 1. General Set-Aside.
-Forty three percent (43%) of the State housing per-capita Credit will be made available in the General Set-Aside. - 2.
-Nonprofit Set-Aside.
+1. General Set-Aside.
+Forty-three percent (43%) of the State housing per-capita Credit will be made available in the General Set-Aside.

+Applications applying in this Set-Aside shall not be moved to a different Set-Aside for any reason.

+2. Nonprofit Set-Aside.
 Ten percent (10%) of the State housing Credit ceiling must be set aside for qualified nonprofit organizations that have an ownership interest in a Credit development.
-This Credit amount cannot be used for any other purpose and any unused Credit may be carried over at the end of the allocation year.